 Gone should be the days of mostly writing life insurance on husbands.
 Not only are women much more likely to be the family’s primary care giver but they are increasingly the primary breadwinner as well.
-According to a Pew Research Center analysis 40 percent of all American households in 2011 with children under the age of 18 include a mother who is either the sole or primary earner for their family.
+According to a Pew Research Center analysis 40 percent of all American households in 2011 with children under 18 include a mom that is the sole or either primary earner for their family.
 Now this is great, however, considering that women are still less likely to have life insurance coverage compared to their male counterparts this is troubling news for thousands of families across the United States.

 Life insurance is intended to replace lost income, which many more moms these days need to begin planning for.
 Now that we’ve covered the wage earning moms we can’t forget about the ever important stay-at-home mom.

 Let’s try and imagine what the total cost would be to have a baby sitter, personal chef, nurse, book keeper, counselor, chauffeur, scheduler, cleaning crew and events planner?
 I’m sure I’ve missed many more hats but you get the point.

 It’s common place for the breadwinner to buy tons of life insurance to protect their income but what about the stay-at-home mom who performs many if not all of the tasks we mentioned above?
 The fact of the matter is that moms either don’t have enough or even worse, don’t have life insurance coverage at all.

 Salary.com published a study where they estimated that a stay-at-home mom juggle’s 94.7 hours of work per week and can be estimated to earn a salary of over $110,000 per year.

 Considering all the work and tasks associated as a mom to keep a family and their home going, I know that if I ever lost my wife I’d be lost and would certainly need some assistance with basic family duties that mom was taking care of.